 The immune system becomes lethargic and tired from the constant battle.
 It starts to create something called “cytokines” which cause inflammation in the body and damage that specifically targets the cells lining the intestine.
-When time and continuous gluten exposure, the damage because worse and worse.
+With time and continuous gluten exposure, the damage becomes worse and worse.
 The intestine loses its ability to effectively absorb nutrients and is constantly letting through “garbage” that causes the body to become more stressed.

 This means people with untreated celiac disease are susceptible to malnutrition, nutrient deficiencies, osteoporosis, anemia, infertility, other types of autoimmune diseases and certain types of cancers.

 What happens in the gut doesn’t stay in the gut!
 Antibodies leave the intestinal cells and travel to other areas of the body like the brain and the nervous system.
 In fact every organ of the body can be affected.
 Headaches, migraines, anxiety, depression, tingling of the fingertips and foggy mind are among the most frequently experienced symptoms.